 FangDD Announces US$697,600 Registered Direct Offering of American Depositary Shares

-/EIN News/ -- SHENZHEN, China, Dec.
-07, 2022 (GLOBE NEWSWIRE) -- Fangdd Network Group Ltd. (Nasdaq: DUO) (“FangDD” or the “Company”), a leading property technology company in China, today announced that it has entered into a securities purchase agreement with certain investors (the “Purchase Agreement”) for the issuance and sale by the Company of 1,000,000 American depositary shares (“ADSs”), each representing 375 Class A ordinary shares of the Company, at a price of US$0.6976 per ADS, in a registered direct offering.
+SHENZHEN, China, Dec.
+07, 2022 (GLOBE NEWSWIRE) -- Fangdd Network Group Ltd. DUO ("FangDD" or the "Company"), a leading property technology company in China, today announced that it has entered into a securities purchase agreement with certain investors (the "Purchase Agreement") for the issuance and sale by the Company of 1,000,000 American depositary shares ("ADSs"), each representing 375 Class A ordinary shares of the Company, at a price of US$0.6976 per ADS, in a registered direct offering.

 The Purchase Agreement contains representations, warranties and other provisions customary for transactions of this nature.
 The offering is expected to close on or about December 9, 2022, subject to the satisfaction of customary closing conditions.
 FangDD intends to use the net proceeds from this offering for general corporate purposes.